Abraham Kuyper

-Abraham Kuyper (/ˈkaɪpər/ KY-pər; /nl/; 29 October 1837 – 8 November 1920) was the Prime Minister of the Netherlands between 1901 and 1905, an influential neo-Calvinist pastor and a journalist.
+Abraham Kuyper (/ˈkaɪpər/ KY-pər; /nl/; 29 October 1837 – 8 November 1920) was the prime minister of the Netherlands between 1901 and 1905, and an influential neo-Calvinist pastor and journalist.
 He established the Reformed Churches in the Netherlands, which upon its foundation became the second largest Reformed denomination in the country behind the state-supported Dutch Reformed Church.

 In addition, he founded the Vrije Universiteit Amsterdam, the Anti-Revolutionary Party, and a newspaper.
 In religious affairs, he sought to adapt the Dutch Reformed Church to challenges posed by the loss of state financial aid and by increasing religious pluralism in the wake of splits that the church had undergone in the 19th century, rising Dutch nationalism, and the Arminian religious revivals of his day which denied predestination.
-He vigorously denounced modernism in theology as a fad that would pass away.
+He vigorously denounced modernism in theology as a fad that would die out.
 In politics, he dominated the Anti-Revolutionary Party (ARP) from its founding in 1879 to his death in 1920.
 He promoted pillarisation, the social expression of the anti-thesis in public life, whereby Protestant, Catholic and secular elements each had their own independent schools, universities and social organisations.

 Early life

 Abraham Kuyper was born on 29 October 1837 in Maassluis, Netherlands.
 His father Jan Frederik Kuyper served as a minister for the Dutch Reformed Church in Hoogmade, Maassluis, Middelburg and Leiden.

 Kuyper was home-schooled by his father.
 The boy received no formal primary education, but received secondary education at the Gymnasium of Leiden.
 In 1855, he graduated from the Gymnasium and began to study literature, philosophy and theology at Leiden University.
-He received his propaedeuse in literature in 1857, summa cum laude, and in philosophy in 1858, also summa cum laude.
+He received his propaedeuse in literature in 1857, and summa cum laude in philosophy in 1858.
 He also took classes in Arabic, Armenian and physics.

-In 1862 he was promoted to Doctor in theology on the basis of a dissertation entitled "Disquisitio historico-theologica, exhibens Johannis Calvini et Johannis à Lasco de Ecclesia Sententiarum inter se compositionem" (Theological-historical dissertation showing the differences in the rules of the church, between John Calvin and John Łaski).
+In 1862, he was promoted to Doctor in theology on the basis of a dissertation entitled "Disquisitio historico-theologica, exhibens Johannis Calvini et Johannis à Lasco de Ecclesia Sententiarum inter se compositionem" (Theological-historical dissertation showing the differences in the rules of the church, between John Calvin and John Łaski).
 In comparing the views of John Calvin and Jan Łaski, Kuyper showed a clear sympathy for the more liberal Łaski.
-During his studies Kuyper was a member of the modern tendency within the Dutch Reformed Church.
+During his studies, Kuyper was a member of the modern tendency within the Dutch Reformed Church.